breadboardengineer1234/QuickNet/docs/types.md

 ```

 ## BrickColor (2 bytes)
 A BrickColor object.
-If the intended color is one of the BrickColor presets, usage of BrickColor over Color3 is recommended as it saves 1 byte.
+If the intended color is one of the BrickColor presets, usage of BrickColor over Color3 is recommended as it saves 1 byte and a few buffer operations.

 ## Buffer (length+2 bytes)
 Buffer object, max length 65535.

 ## EnumItem (1 byte)
 Roblox EnumItem.
-To use this type, a list of the enums used must be supplied to QuickNet beforehand using the ```:setEnumItems``` method, which must be called on both client and server.
+To use this type, a list of the enums used must be supplied to QuickNet using the ```:setEnumItems``` method, which must be called on both client and server.
+The list can contain a maximum of 255 enums.
 ```lua
 local enums = {
   Enum.EasingDirection.Out,